AAbhijithA/RF-Cipher/README.md

 # Rail Fence Cipher
-#### Simple implementation of encrypting data by writing into a file, reading it and decrypting it using keys using Rail Fence Cipher and File Handling in Vanilla C.
+#### A CLI for encrypting data by writing into a file, reading it and decrypting it using keys via Rail Fence Cipher and File Handling in Vanilla C.

 ![](Railway_Fence_op.png)